noreenwu/cupcakecafe/README.md

 Users have been set up for your use (passwords provided in submission details):

 The tenant domain is wudev@auth0.com.
 To logout completely (allowing a chance to change users), go to wudev.auth0.com/logout.
-To obtain a new jwt, login as one of the following users and copy the jwt provided in the url field.
-Privleges for each role are described under Endpoint Overview > Roles below.
+To obtain a new jwt, visit https://wudev.auth0.com/authorize?audience=cupcakecafe&response_type=token&client_id=ee9rXCAGDEcRMdffrVd26blU9PLqdgk5&redirect_uri=http://127.0.0.1:5000/cupcakes or https://wudev.auth0.com/authorize?audience=cupcakecafe&response_type=token&client_id=ee9rXCAGDEcRMdffrVd26blU9PLqdgk5&redirect_uri=https://cupcakecafe.herokuapp.com/cupcakes/cupcakes login as one of the following users and copy the jwt provided in the url field.
+Privleges for each role are described below under Endpoint Overview > Roles.

    uda_chiefbaker@wufried.com is a Chief Baker

    uda_bakerymanager@wufried.com is a Bakery Manager

    uda_bakeryclerk@wufried.com is a Bakery Clerk

 Heroku